-Monarch Mountain can be enjoyed using alpine, snowboard, telemark or specialized ski equipment like that used by disabled skiers.
-Regardless of how you enjoy the slopes, always show courtesy to others, ski and ride within your abilities, and remember the skier/rider responsabilities.
+Monarch Mountain can be enjoyed using alpine, snowboard, telemark or specialized ski equipment used by skiers with a disability (Accessibility Policy).
+Regardless of how you enjoy the slopes, always show courtesy to others, ski and ride within your abilities, and remember the skier/rider responsibilities.
 Know the Code

 "Skier" means any person using a ski area for the purpose of skiing, which includes, without limitation, sliding downhill or jumping on snow or ice on skis, a toboggan, a sled, a tube, a snowbike, a snowboard, or any other device; or for the purpose of using any of the facilities of the ski area, including but not limited to ski slopes and trails.

 Under Colorado law, a skier assumes the risk of any injury to person or property resulting from any of the inherent dangers and risks of skiing and may not recover from any ski area operator for any injury resulting from any of the inherent dangers and risks of skiing, including:

 Changing weather conditions; existing and changing snow conditions; bare spots; rocks; stumps; trees; collisions with natural objects, man-made objects, or other skiers; variations in terrain; and the failure of skiers to ski within their own abilities.

 When using the terrain parks, practice Smart Style:

 START SMALL - Work your way up.
 Build your skills.

 MAKE A PLAN - Every feature.
 Every time.

 TAKE IT EASY - Know your limits.
 Land on your feet.